Cancellation of School and Board Administrative Operations

 School Boards across Ontario have varying polices about the cancellation of schools.
 At HWDSB, the cancellation of transportation due to inclement weather immediately triggers the closure of our schools.
 However, at its meeting of November 17, 2014, the Board of Trustees approved a resolution that allows the Director, (or designate), the discretion to keep schools open in the event transportation is cancelled due to extreme cold temperatures for the 2016-2017 school year.

 Please remember, as a parent/guardian you always have the choice on whether or not to send your child to school.

-For more information about this policy, please view Cancellation of School and Board Administrative Operations.
+For more information about this policy, please view Inclement Weather and Board Cancellations.

 Snow-clearing, Cold Weather and Outdoor Play

 Time spent outdoors is an integral part of the school day.
 There are great benefits when children experience fresh air, exercise and time spent time outside.
 Outdoor play is also a break from the structure of the classroom.

 Depending on the season, preparing for outdoor play in Canada can mean anything from applying sunscreen to wear mittens and a hat.
 During winter, it’s important that children come to school prepared for the cold.
 Students should wear boots, mittens/gloves and hats and it’s a good idea to pack extra mittens, socks, etc. in case they are needed.

 Principals can always use their judgment to decide whether to send students outside for recess.
 However, HWDSB asks Principals to follow the City of Hamilton recommendation that individuals stay inside when the temperature is at or below minus 15 degrees Celsius or minus 20 with wind chill.
 Questions or concerns regarding winter outdoor play should be directed to the school Principal.

 Parents are encouraged to go to hamiltonschoolbus.ca to check for any potential transportation delays.